danieljwait/e2ee-messenger/Writeup/writeup.md

 Currently, the encryption in-transit system is widely used in instant messaging apps.
 This means that a user’s messages will be in plaintext in the service provider’s server, which allows the service provider to read users’ conversations breaching their privacy.
 These companies are then also susceptible to potential attackers accessing confidential information through this potential backdoor.
 Therefore, I will be making a solution to this problem of user privacy by making an end-to-end encrypted instant messaging program.

 For this solution to work, the following features are required: only the endpoint users have the key for the symmetric encryption algorithm to qualify the system as end-to-end encryption; an easy-to-use GUI so that anyone can navigate and use the program; a login/sign-up system to authenticate users’ identities to the server to facilitate historic message viewing; networking capabilities in order send and receive messages from different networks with a low enough latency to be a viable ‘instant’ messaging platform.

-### Stakeholders

-The target audience of this program is split into two categories.
-Firstly, there will be privacy-conscious stakeholders who are choosing their instant messaging platform based on the security that the program provides to their information.
-The requirements for these stakeholders will be the following: all the communications on the program will be encrypted; the only parties that can view the plaintext messages are the endpoint users; all sensitive passwords stored on the server will be hashed.
-These stakeholders will make use of the program through business, gaming, or everyday communications to name a few use cases as all the needs are satisfied as part of the program’s essential features.

-Secondly, there will be stakeholders who are people less familiar with computers that are looking for an easily accessible instant messaging platform.
-The requirements for these users will be an intuitive user interface with little to no prior setup needed for them to start using the program.
-They will make use of the program to keep in touch will family and friends; therefore, the program must be easy to use as to not deter them.

 ### How can the problem be solved by computational methods?